kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/learning-approaches.md

 **Don’t limit yourself with ‘Learning Styles’!**

-It is common for people to blame their lack of effort or success in a particular area of learning on learning styles.
-Don’t do this.
-Rather than focus on fixed learning styles as a limitation, you can expand your learning possibilities through learning preferences.
-And think about how you can utilize multiple approaches to learning in your learning routine.
+It is common for people to blame their lack of success in a particular area of learning on learning styles. **Don’t do this.** Rather than focus on fixed learning styles as a limitation, you can expand your learning possibilities through learning preferences.
+And think about how you can utilize multiple approaches to learning in your learning routine to help you achieve your learning goals.

 ---